Graduates are prepared to enter the fast-paced and exciting culinary field as entry-level cooks, lead cooks, or kitchen station supervisors.

 Admission Dates: Fall, winter, spring, and summer quarters.

-Emphasizes fine dining food production skills combined with professional service training and food management techniques.
-Food production course emphasize quality food preparation.
+Emphasizes fine dining food production skills combined with professional service training and food-management techniques.
+Food production courses emphasize quality food preparation.

 The two degree options in this program are the Associate in Applied Technology (AAT) or the Associate of Applied Science–T (AAS-T) the different requirements for each degree are listed below.

 All AAS-T degrees must have a minimum of 20 credits of transferable general education.
 These credits replace the academic courses required for the AAT degree.
 Required credits include:

 Students pursuing an AAT or AAS-T degree must complete all College degree requirements prior to graduation.
 This includes courses that meet the capstone project, diversity, and computer literacy requirements.

 Employability Requirement: All food workers (includes those that work with unpackaged food, food equipment or utensils, or with any surface where people put unwrapped food) are required (Chapter 246-217 WAC) to have a valid food worker card to work in Washington.

 Program Length: This program is approximately five quarters long, depending on the time students need to satisfactorily complete all graduation requirements.
 In addition to the program course requirements, students must also complete the general education requirements for the degree they seek to obtain.

 Admission Dates: Summer, fall, winter and spring quarters.

 |Catalog #||Course Name||Credits|